khemmyrick/mineralcat/README.md

 # EXTRA CREDIT

 2. EC: Display the most common or important details at the top of the details list.
+- Use shell to calculate which details are encountered most often.
 - You can decide on what order to display them in.
 - The other miscellaneous details can be in any order.